ssu-humane/ssu-humane.github.io/_pages/home.md

 ### **Research Areas**

-We focus on LLMs, with particular attention to the human-centered challenges that arise in their real-world application.
+We study language-centered AI, with particular attention to the human-centered challenges that arise in its real-world application.
 Our areas of interest include:
 - Computational Social Science / NLP for Social Good
 - Ethics, Bias, and Fairness / AI Safety
 - Multi-Agent Systems / Agentic AI